hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

-## "Compact" vs "Numbered" pagination
+## “Compact” vs “Numbered” Pagination

 There are two different variants of the `Pagination` component (with different ways to invoke them) built to cover different use cases, contexts, and designs you may need them for.

-This differentiation is necessary to cover both use cases of a pagination for a list with a known number of elements (**"numbered"**) and one in which this information is not available or is [cursor-based](https://jsonapi.org/profiles/ethanresnick/cursor-pagination/) (**"compact"**).
+This differentiation is necessary to cover both use cases of pagination for a list with a known number of elements (**"numbered"**) and one in which this information is not available or is [cursor-based](https://jsonapi.org/profiles/ethanresnick/cursor-pagination/) (**"compact"**).

 In the first one, the user is presented with a list of navigation controls ("prev/next" and "page numbers" to go directly to a specific page) and other optional UI elements; in the second, much simpler one, the user is presented with only the "prev/next" controls.

 When pagination is invoked directly using one of these two components, it will **automatically**:

-- provide the correct responsive layout for the entire pagination and its sub-parts
+- provide the correct responsive layout for the entire Pagination and its sub-parts.
 - manage the "current page" status across the different sub-components it’s made of (based on the arguments provided to it and its children).
 - when one of the "navigation controls" is clicked, a callback function (if provided) is called, and a route (if provided) update is triggered.
 - when the "page size" is changed via the provided selector, it will automatically recalculate the total number of pages to display to the user.